input-output-hk/catalyst-engineering/style_guides/flutter_style_guide.md

 Here are a few interactive examples on DartPad that you can run yourself to better understand the issues:

-This example showcases how by splitting your app into functions, you may accidentally break things like AnimatedSwitcher: https://dartpad.dev/1870e726d7e04699bc8f9d78ba71da35
+- This example showcases how by splitting your app into functions, you may accidentally break things like [AnimatedSwitcher]( https://dartpad.dev/1870e726d7e04699bc8f9d78ba71da35)

-This example showcases how classes allow more granular rebuilds of the widget tree, improving performances: https://dartpad.dev/a869b21a2ebd2466b876a5997c9cf3f1
+- This example showcases how classes allow more granular rebuilds of the widget tree, improving performances: https://dartpad.dev/a869b21a2ebd2466b876a5997c9cf3f1

-This example showcases how, by using functions, you expose yourself to misusing BuildContext and facing bugs when using InheritedWidgets (such as Theme or providers): https://dartpad.dev/06842ae9e4b82fad917acb88da108eee
+- This example showcases how, by using functions, you expose yourself to misusing BuildContext and facing bugs when using InheritedWidgets (such as Theme or providers): https://dartpad.dev/06842ae9e4b82fad917acb88da108eee

-Conclusion
+**Conclusion**

-#### Classes:
+**Classes**:

 - allow performance optimization (const constructor, more granular rebuild)
 - ensure that switching between two different layouts correctly disposes of the resources (functions may reuse some previous state)